TZstatsADS/Fall2016-proj4-Stunnaisland/output/README.md

 The output directory contains analysis output, processed datasets, logs, or other processed things.

 This contains the final test ranking output from the test songs files.
+It is under "Test Data Ranking Submission.csv"